UOregonAI/UOregonAI.github.io/speaker.md

 * Stay connected with us and other guest speakers by joining [our community]().

-### For the audience at Vanderbilt and partner institutions
+### For the audience at University of Oregon and partner institutions

 You may nominate a well-qualified speaker (including yourself) by filling out this form.
 Additional comments or suggestions should be communicated via email.